MECE Meaning: Definition, Examples & Case Interview Use

 Across thousands of practice cases, four mistakes account for most failed MECE structures.
 They show up so often that screening for them in your own work eliminates the majority of overlap and gap problems.

 Mistake 2: Department-based splits that ignore shared services.
-"Costs by department" sounds clean — Marketing, Sales, Operations, IT.
-But IT serves Marketing and Sales.
+"Costs by department" sounds clean (Marketing, Sales, Operations, IT) but IT serves Marketing and Sales.
 HR serves everyone.
 Without an explicit allocation rule, this fails ME.
 Fix: either define an allocation rule up front, or use Fixed/Variable instead.

 Mistake 3: Brainstorm lists with no completeness test.
 "Marketing, pricing, product, competition" sounds structured but has no test for whether you've covered everything.
 There's no math identity, no exhaustive dimension, just plausible-sounding factors.
 Fix: anchor on an identity (Profit = Revenue − Costs) before brainstorming sub-causes.
+A driver tree takes this one step further by chaining each identity down to the operational metrics that actually move the needle, giving you both MECE structure and a testable hierarchy.

 Mistake 4: Trusting labels without checking definitions.
 A retailer's "in-store, online, marketplace" sounds MECE.
 But if "marketplace" means selling on Amazon and "online" includes Amazon, the buckets overlap.
 Fix: define every bucket explicitly.
 "Online = own e-commerce site only.
 Marketplace = third-party platforms (Amazon, eBay)."
 Now it's MECE.